guilhemmarchand/telegraf-kafka/docs/ootb_alerting.rst

 **Important: All alerts are disabled by default, and must be enabled depending on your needs**

-Life test monitoring alerts perform a verification of the metric availability to alert on a potential downtime of issue with a component.
+Life test monitoring alerts perform a verification of the metric availability to alert on a potential downtime or issue with a component.

 * Kafka monitoring - [ component ] - stale metrics life test